Equine Facilitated Psychotherapy Training 2020

 · A practical, physical, emotional and financial commitment to the training

 This is not a beginners' course and participants will also need experience of therapeutic groups and individual personal therapy.
-To assess applicants' suitability for the training, Miranda and Kate Edser, who has supported Miranda running workshops since 2010, will take applicants through an introductory workshop.
+To assess applicants' suitability for the training, Miranda and Kate Edser, will take applicants through an introductory workshop.
 Successful candidates who complete the course will benefit from regular experience with Miranda’s herd, with opportunities to practice with each another as well as receive supervision in the development of their own work.
 Participants will also have the opportunity to lead a one-day workshop together, putting their training into practice with the herd.

 20th - 24th April 2020